Building the project

 NodeJS bundled, so not exactly lightweight) for the fallback build

-, we are using
+out of ts-pegjs, we are using

-the pkg
+the pkg package.

 Fallback build

-for Mac, Windows and Linux 64bit systems as well as Makefile entries
+mdbook for Mac, Windows and Linux 64bit systems as well as Makefile entries

-for using (fallback_build
+for using (fallback_build and fallback_doc) and updating them.

 This is to future-proof the toolchain, if updates